Services

 • Difficulty urinating

-In some cases, more than one type of opioid medicine may be prescribed to relieve pain without increasing the individual dose.
-Many combinations of opioids with nonopioids have been effective, such as combining opioids with NSAIDS.
+In some cases, more than one type of opioid medicine may be prescribed to relieve pain without increasing the individual dosage.
+Many combinations of opioids with non-opioids have been effective, such as combining opioids with NSAIDs.

 You may become physically dependent on opioids if you take them regularly.
-Physical dependence is not addiction, but rather a gradual change in your body in response to the opioids.
-If you stop taking opioids abruptly, you may develop nausea, sweating, chills, diarrhea, and tremors.
+Physical dependence is not addiction, but, rather, a gradual change in your body in response to the opioids.
+If you stop taking opioids abruptly, you may develop nausea, sweating, chills, diarrhoea, and tremors.
 The physical dependence and withdrawal symptoms are non life-threatening.
-You can avoid withdrawal symptoms if you gradually reduce opioids consumption over a set period of time, as prescribed by your pain specialist.
+You can avoid withdrawal symptoms if you gradually reduce opioid consumption over a set period of time, as prescribed by your pain specialist.

 In the past, opioids were used only for short periods for short-term pain or for cancer pain.
-Many experts now use opioids for longer periods to treat chronic pain, resulting in increased functional capabilities, and better quality of life.
-If you are about to begin a long-term course of opioids, increase your dietary fiber and water consumption to prevent constipation.
-Discuss with your pain specialist should you require a stool softener or laxative.
+Many experts now use opioids for longer periods to treat chronic pain, resulting in increased functional capabilities and a better quality of life.
+If you are about to begin a long-term course of opioids, increase your dietary fibre and water consumption to prevent constipation.
+Discuss with your pain specialist, should you require a stool softener or laxative.